THE FOUR STREAMS: VISION FOR SPIRITUALITY AND RULE OF LIFE

 Emphasizing God's kingdom rest and restoration

-Time each day for connecting with Jesus through personal worship, prayer and scripture
+• DAILY: Time each day for connecting with Jesus through personal worship, prayer and scripture

-Weekly days of Sabbath rest
+• WEEKLY: one day of Sabbath rest

-In addition to these rhythms, we have chosen spiritual practices that prioritize relationships with people and our communal relationship with God: We will each invest deeply in a focused, intentional way in relationships by mentoring two people; and we will study the word individually, as teams, and as a movement regularly when we gather together.
+In addition to these rhythms, we have spiritual practices that prioritize relationships with people and our communal relationship with God:

-To read more about the streams, as well as the commitments made by Servant Partners staff, view the full Rule of Life booklet.
-View the Retreat Guide, developed to help Servant Partners staff reflect on their Rule of Life commitments.
+Read more about the streams, as well as the commitments made by Servant Partners staff, in our full Rule of Life booklet.

 STATEMENT OF FAITH